StackVista/stackstate-docs/setup/clear_data.md

 # Clearing data

-## Clearing StackState

-The data in StackState is divided into three different sets: ElasticSearch data, Kafka Topic data, and the StackGraph data.
+The data in StackState is divided into three different sets:
+* ElasticSearch data
+* Kafka Topic data
+* StackGraph data

 With this much data to store, it is important to have the means to manage it.
-There is a standard 8 days data retention period set in StackState, that you can configure according to your needs.
-Besides that, you can also use a StackState CLI command or choose to perform a few manual steps locally on each machine.
+There is a standard 8 days data retention period set in StackState.
+This can be configured according to your needs using the StackState CLI or manually on each machine.
+Find out more about [StackState data retention](retention.md).

+## Clear data using the StackState CLI

 {% hint style="warning" %}
 Clearing the data in StackState will **remove any configured permissions from the system**.
 {% endhint %}

-## Clearing data using StackState CLI

 The StackState CLI needs access to the Admin API \(default port 7071\) to issue the command used below.

+Running the StackState CLI delete command will:
+- Stop all necessary services
-Using the StackState CLI route takes care of stopping all necessary services, performs the deletion of all topology and telemetry data, and starts StackState up.
-However, the Kafka topics folder needs to be deleted manually from the StackState server.
+- Delete all topology and telemetry data.
+Note that, the Kafka topics folder needs to be deleted manually from the StackState server.
 The Kafka topics folder is located in `/opt/stackstate/var/lib/` and is named `kafka`.

+- Start StackState

 ```text
 sts graph delete --all
 ```

-## Data retention period

-Data retention configuration provides a balance between the amount of stored data, performance, and data availability.
-By default, the data retention window is set to 8 days.
-This works in a way that the latest state of topology graph will always be retained; only history older than 8 days will be removed.
-Find more [here](retention.md).

-## Clearing data manually
+## Clear data manually

+{% hint style="warning" %}
+Clearing the data in StackState will **remove any configured permissions from the system**.
+{% endhint %}

 Please note that the below instructions are valid for a single node installation type.
-For a two-node installation, you need to stop the service corresponding to the node - `stop stackgraph` for a StackGraph node, for example.
+For a two-node installation, you need to stop the service corresponding to the node.
+For example, `stop stackgraph` for a StackGraph node.

-1. To clean StackState manually, StackState and StackGraph services must be stopped first:
+1. Stop the StackState and StackGraph services:

    ```text
     systemctl stop stackstate